Combining Technical with Fundamental Analysis

 The Time Interval

-Fundamental analysis is especially important to long-term traders and it is almost irrelevant to short-term traders.
+Fundamental analysis is especially important for long-term traders and is largely irrelevant for short-term traders.

-There is an exemption to that rule.
-The news-traders, who open and close their positions intraday while trading exclusively key fundamental releases.
-In other words, they trade the short-term while being fundamentalists.
+There is an exception to this rule: news traders.
+These traders open and close positions within the same day, focusing exclusively on key fundamental releases.
+In other words, they apply fundamental analysis to short-term trading.

 Fundamental Changes Offer the Best Trading Opportunities in Life

-A change in major government policy or the release of unexpected macroeconomic data can turn a fundamental forecast upside down.
-During periods of key changes in the macroeconomic environment, the price swings of a financial instrument can be huge.
-During those rallies, there is no space for correction or price consolidation.
-Consequently, when key fundamental changes occur in the market, fundamental analysis becomes the undisputed king.
-Performing technical analysis during those periods seems useless.
+A shift in major government policy or the release of unexpected macroeconomic data can completely overturn a fundamental forecast.
+During such key changes in the macroeconomic environment, price swings in financial instruments can be extreme.
+In these rallies, there is no room for correction or consolidation.
+As a result, when significant fundamental changes occur, fundamental analysis becomes the dominant tool, while technical analysis appears ineffective.

-Most profitable trades occur shortly after major political or economic announcements.
-The great advantage when trading fundamental changes is that the market trends so well that you can make 3,000 pips in a couple of days.
-Furthermore, as most fundamental changes need some time to be interpreted by the market, you have the chance to enter the market at the early stages of strong movements.
-Finally, by using a trailing stop order to exit the market, you can follow the price swing at its limits when your profits will always be ensured and secured.
+The most profitable trades often happen shortly after major political or economic announcements.
+The key advantage of trading fundamental changes is the strength and clarity of market trends—sometimes yielding 3,000 pips within just a few days.
+Moreover, because the market often takes time to fully interpret fundamental changes, traders have the opportunity to enter at the early stages of strong movements.
+Finally, by using a trailing stop order to exit, you can ride the trend to its limits while securing your profits along the way.

 → Enormous price swings